GOP megadonor Robert Mercer made his first six-figure donation to Trump’s reelection, new filing shows

 Among major donors to the super PAC so far in 2020 were Trump’s longtime friend and major GOP financier Stephen Schwarzman, the chief executive of private-equity firm Blackstone Group ($3 million); Trump friend and real estate developer Geoffrey Palmer ($2 million); and investment banker Warren Stephens ($1 million).

 The super PAC had $18 million in cash entering April, new filings show.
-Along with its nonprofit arm, America First Policies, the two groups raised in actual donations or in pledged donations $136.3 million for the 2020 campaign, wrote Brian O. Walsh, America First’s president, in a memo Wednesday.
+Along with its nonprofit arm, America First Policies, the two groups raised in actual donations or in pledged donations $136.3 million for the 2020 campaign, Brian O. Walsh, president of America First Action, wrote in a memo Wednesday.

-As part of its 2020 spending, America First has reserved $26.6 million in ads to run in Florida and North Carolina from Labor Day to Election Day, Walsh wrote.
+As part of their 2020 spending, the America First groups have reserved $26.6 million in ads to run in Florida and North Carolina from Labor Day to Election Day, Walsh wrote.